mike706574/ikea/README.md

 `prepare` is a combination of `sort`, `filter`, and `paginate` into a single function.
 It takes 2 arguments: `params` and `items`.

 The first argument, `params`, is a set of parameters that drive how the data set will be displayed.
-It would look something like this:
+Here's an example:

 ```javascript
 {sortColumn: "name",